sumendra-manandhar/npidocs/docs_npiqrgt/NepalPAY-QR/Merchant-QR-generation/introduction.md

 ```json
 TokenString for static QR: acquirerId+”, “+merchantId +”, “+merchantCategoryCode+”, “+transactionCurrency+”, “+billNumber+”, “+userId
 ```

+i.
+Generate message digest of the token string using SHA256 hashing algorithm. <br/>
+ii.
+Sign the message digest using the digital certificate private key (pfx file/keystore).
+The digital signature algorithm will be the SHA256withRSA.
+Private key file will be NPI.pfx for testing purpose. <br/>
+iii.
+Convert the signed token above in step ii to base64 encoding. <br/>
+iv.
+Pass this signature string from step iii to the “token” field of the request message.<br/>

 **Note: userId is a NPI user provided to the merchant.**